Update: Some protesters leaving Rabea sit-in, death toll rises

-Police forces have stormed the main field hospital at the Rabea al-Adaweya sit-in, an eyewitness told Mada Masr, forcing tens of medics and wounded protesters out.
+Police forces have stormed the main field hospital at the Rabea al-Adaweya sit-in, an eyewitness told Mada Masr, forcing dozens of medics and wounded protesters out.

 Live streams of the sit-in from BBC and ONTv show some protesters leaving Rabea, many with their arms held above their heads after the Interior Ministry promised a safe exit.